IDC26/GuacTraefik/README.md

 $ docker compose up
 ```
 Inside the logs we can notice the tables creating inside the database
-Once everythin is completed, we can access the web interace of guacamole
+Once everythin is completed, we can access the web interace of guacamole with guacadmin/guacadmin
 ```url
 localhost:8082/guacamole
 ```